-The following information is provided by NDEQ to local officials if they are considering a bypass of a wastewater treatment facility.
+The following information is provided by NDEE to local officials if they are considering a bypass of a wastewater treatment facility.

 If you decide to bypass, the Department recommends that you take a sample of the discharged wastewater before it enters the stream and test the sample for Carbonaceous Biochemical Oxygen Demand, Total Suspended Solids, pH, Ammonia and e-coli.
 Please notify the Department within 24 hours of starting a bypass and follow-up with a report that includes the results of your testing.
-In addition, we recommend that a notice of the discharge be public noticed in your local paper, at your post office and/or the stream should be posted with a notice of your discharge.
+In addition, we recommend that a notice of the discharge be published in your local paper, at your post office and/or posted at the stream where the discharge is taking place.
 The Department will evaluate if your facility took steps to mitigate the fact that a bypass has occurred.

 - Bypass was unavoidable to prevent loss of life, personal injury, or severe property damage;